 LLC; Limited Liability Company Forms

-A legally recognized business entity combining the limited liability advantages of a corporation with the ease of operation and management advantages of partnership.
+A legally recognized business entity combining the limited liability advantages of a corporation with the ease of operation of a partnership.
 LLCs have rights and powers similar to a natural person – they can own real and personal property, operate as a business, borrow money, etc. Effectively, LLCs are hybrids of corporations and partnerships.

 Use: LLCs are formed by one or more individuals to operate as a business, association or club for tax or limited liability reasons.
 They have rights and powers similar to a natural person.
 Free of many of the administrative burdens of corporations, LLCs are easier to manage, best suited for smaller businesses with a limited number of investors.